agusfl/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

 | Files          |Desription
 |:----------------|:-------------------------------:|
-|.h |Hold prototypes of functions, libraries headers and struct used.
+|lists.h |Hold prototypes of functions, libraries headers and struct used.
 | |
 | |
 | |